France national rugby league team: 1960s

 In the 1960 Rugby League World Cup France failed to win a match, and finished last for the second consecutive time.

 On Sunday 8 December 1963, France defeated the Australians in the first Test of a three Test series during the Kangaroo tour of Europe.
 The match was held in Bordeaux.

 France regained strength as the decade went on - defeating Australia quite comprehensively in the 1967-1968 series played in France, winning two games and drawing one.

 The French reached the final of the 1968 Rugby League World Cup, the last time they have achieved that feat.
 They beat both Great Britain and New Zealand to qualify, but lost to Australia in Sydney, and so finished runners-up again.

 1970s

 The French captain, Georges Ailleres, carried on his teammates' shoulders after a win against England in 1970.

 France managed one victory in the 1970 Rugby League World Cup, a narrow win over Australia, who went on to win the Cup in the final.
 In 1972 France hosted the sixth World Cup and again only got the one win, in the opening match against New Zealand.
-The trend of underperforming in the World Cup continued for the French in the expanded 1975 tournament in which they got a lone win over Wales and a draw against New Zealand.
+The trend of underperformance in the World Cup continued for the French in the expanded 1975 tournament, in which they recorded a lone win over Wales and a draw against New Zealand.
 Two years later in the 1977 World Cup they did not win a single match.
 But then on the 1978 Kangaroo tour, France beat Australia 13-10 and 11-10.
 This was Australia's last defeat in an international series or competition until the 2005 Tri-Nations.